A Few Bad Apples? Racial Bias in Policing

 (with Steve Mello)

 We estimate the degree to which individual police officers practice racial discrimination.
-Traffic police regularly discount the charged speed on drivers' tickets to avoid a discrete jump in the fine schedule.
-This behavior leads to an excess mass in the distribution of charged speeds just below the jump.
-Using a bunching estimation design and data from the Florida Highway Patrol, we show that minorities are less likely to receive this break than white drivers.
-We disaggregate to the individual police officer level and find significant heterogeneity across officers in their degree of discrimination, with 40% of officers explaining the entirety of the aggregate discrimination.
-Our measure of discrimination is easy to calculate and can be used by police departments as part of an early warning system.
-Using a simple personnel policy that reassigns officers across locations based on their lenience, departments can effectively reduce the aggregate disparity in treatment.
+Using a bunching estimation design and data from the Florida Highway Patrol, we show that minorities are less likely to receive a discount on their speeding tickets than white drivers.
+Disaggregating this difference to the individual police officer, we find that 40% of officers explain all of the aggregate discrimination.
+We then apply our officerlevel discrimination measures to various policy-relevant questions in the literature.
+In particular, reassigning officers across locations based on their lenience can effectively reduce the aggregate disparity in treatment.

-Media Coverage: The Conversable Economist, The Economist, Miami New Times, Marginal Revolution, Mother Jones, Quartz, Vox
+Media Coverage: The Conversable Economist, The Economist, Miami New Times, Marginal Revolution, Mother Jones, Quartz, Vox, New York Times

 The Effects of School Construction on Student and District Outcomes: Evidence from a State-Funded Program in Ohio